Stability properties of some particle filters: -stability of Feynman--Kac formulas and particle approximations

-where the expectation is with respect to the law of the $N$-particle system initialized from $\mu$. } \end{thm} We may now apply Theorem \ref{thm:exp_moments} in order to obtain the following linear-in-$n$ bound on the relative variance. \begin{prop} Assume (H\ref{hyp:drift})-(H\ref{hyp:G_bounded}) and let $v$ be as therein.
-Then there exists a finite constant $c_{\mu}$ depending on $\mu$ and the quantities in (H\ref{hyp:drift})-(H\ref{hyp:G_bounded}) such that for any $n\geq1$,
+where the expectation is with respect to the law of the $N$-particle system initialized from $\mu$. \end{theorem} We may now apply Theorem \ref{thmexpmoments} in order to obtain the following linear-in-$n$ bound on the relative variance. \begin{prop} Assume \ref{hypdrift}--\ref{hypGbounded} and let $v$ be as therein.
+Then there exists a finite constant $c_{\mu}$ depending on $\mu$ and the quantities in \ref{hypdrift}--\ref{hypGbounded} such that for any $n\geq1$,